nikkifeso/SCA-Cloud-School-Application/README.md

 This repository contains my solution to Exercise 2 of She Code Africa Cloud School - Technical Assessment It contains a script `main.py` which is a Command-line interface (CLI) application that installs the following softwares: wget, curl, Node.js.

+## Functionality

+The script checks the operating system of the user.
+It then checks if any of the software has been installed, if it hasn't, then it installs it using the appropriate commands.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.